-Poppy and the Thief – Book 3 is published by Penguin Australia
+Poppy and the Thief is Book 3 in the Our Australian Girl series published by Penguin Australia

 BEHIND THE SCENES

 My great grandfather came to Australia from China in the mid 1850’s when he was 18 years old.
 He was from the district of Xin Hui in Guangzhou province.
 Nobody knows what he did in his early years in Australia but we do know that he later settled in Wahgunyah, a town on the Victorian side of the Murray River.